SummittDweller/wieting-theatre-netlify/site/TO-DO.md

   - [ ] Add a Donate Menu Item
   - [ ] Automated Creation of TBD Shows and Performances
   - [ ] Add Google, or Other, Calendar Page(s)
-  - [ ] Add Donor Recognition Text to the Home Page
+  - [x] Add Donor Recognition Text to the Home Page
+  - [ ] Add a Pop-Up Notification "Overlay" to the Home Page

 ## Add a `Donate` Menu Item